OSGConnect/OUTDATED-tutorial-swift/README.md

 	$ source setup.sh

   * Each part of the exercises below is located in a separate directory (e.g. part01, part02, ...)
-  * To cleanup the directory and remove all outputs, after running SWIFT, run in the exercise directory:
+  * To cleanup the directory and remove all outputs, after running Swift, run in the exercise directory:

 	$ ../bin/cleanup